sximenez/temperatureConverter/README.md

 ✅ https://sximenez.github.io/temperatureConverter/

-The **idea** was to imitate a smartphone app converting temperature from Celsius to/from Fahrenheit.
+The **IDEA** was to imitate a smartphone app converting temperature from Celsius to/from Fahrenheit.

 The **HTML** is divided in three main wrappers with an input and action buttons on top, and the output in the middle.